katychuang/cisc3140_lab3/proj3/README.md

 * At the end, will display the original set of data
 * Followed by the sorted ranks in descending order
 * Followed by the top three cars of each maker

+Group new featrues:
+* 1)Using `data.csv` file extract top 3 cars for each following new classes:
+* Racer
+* Caroverall
+* Engine
+* Bodyframe
+* Mods
+* 2)enable end user modified search for cars with dependencies:
+* Brand
+* Year
+* Amount of cars for display

 **Files and Directory:**